Vicnovais/jobsity-challenge/README.md

 **6. WeatherForect:** component responsible to fetch the weather forecast for the selected date/time and city

+**7. EventChip:** component responsible to show the reminder info inside a date

 #### Weather Forecast API

 To fetch the forecast for the selected date/time and city, it was used the free tier of [Open Weather Map 5-day/3-hour Forecast](https://openweathermap.org/forecast5)